frkatona/teensy-ekit-module/README.md

 ### Signal conditioning evaluation

-Measurements made from the GR video thoughts as enumerated in [electronics section](#signal-conditioning-considerations)
+Measurements made from the GR video thoughts as enumerated in [electronics section](#signal-conditioning-considerations).
+Note that the image is massive (~8k x 8k), so open the image in a dedicated tab if the readme thumbnail text is illegible (certainly there's a more accessible way to present this data SORRY).

 ![image](images/oscilloscope.png)